Certificate in Dietetics

 The Dietetic Internship Program at SF State is part of the Graduate Certificate in Dietetics.
 Only students who have completed or are near completion of a Didactic Program in Dietetics (DPD) are eligible to apply for this internship and certificate program.
 A DPD is typically an undergraduate degree in dietetics, although there are other tracks.
 For more information about DPD and Dietetic Internship programs, go to the Academy of Nutrition and Dietetics (A.N.D.) website at https://www.eatrightpro.org/acend/students-and-advancing-education/information-for-students.

 The program provides the knowledge and practice requirements necessary to be eligible to take the Registered Dietitian (R.D.) examination.
 Interns will be placed in rotations in hospitals, long-term care/skilled nursing facilities, community nutrition, and other health organizations in the Greater San Francisco Bay Area for practical experiences.
 In addition to the internship portion of the program, interns will be required to take graduate-level academic courses in nutrition that will cover the lifespan.
-The Dietetic Internship Program at SF State is a full-time, 11-month program, from mid-July through early June.
+The Dietetic Internship Program at SF State is a full-time, 11-month program, from mid-July through early June the following year.

-Before being considered for acceptance, the student must first be eligible in accordance with requirements set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (A.N.D.), as well as university requirements as outlined in the Certificate Program section at SF State Graduate and Post-Baccalaureate Application Procedures.
-This same section also includes University program guidelines and procedures to be followed in filing for the award of the certificate when it is completed.
+Before being considered for acceptance, the student must first be eligible in accordance with requirements set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (A.N.D.), as well as university requirements per the Graduate Division located at https://grad.sfsu.edu/ and https://grad.sfsu.edu/content/grad-forms.

 Admission to Program

 - Completion of a baccalaureate degree and completion of an approved Didactic Program in Dietetics (DPD) are required prior to admission into the program.

-- Applicants must participate in the Academy of Nutrition and Dietetics (A.N.D.) computer matching process and the Dietetic Internship Centralized Application Process (DICAS).
+- Applicants must participate in the Academy of Nutrition and Dietetics (A.N.D.)
+D&D computer matching process and the Dietetic Internship Centralized Application Process (DICAS).
 Applicants must meet the posted deadlines and pay the required fees for both of these to apply to our program.

-- A separate application fee must also be submitted online.
+- A separate application fee to SF State must also be submitted online.

 - A committee composed of dietetics faculty and other members will review the applications based on established criteria.